Gross polluters and vehicles' emissions reduction: Supplementary Information

-The relationship between the emissions of the four pollutants and, from one side, the vehicles' mobility behaviour and, from the other, the roads' characteristics, is often non-linear (Figures \ref{fig:scatter_mobility_lodon}-\ref{fig:scatter_roads_florence}).
-Thus, we used the Spearman's correlation coefficient to investigate these relationships.
-Considering the relation between the quantities of air pollutants emitted per vehicle and four quantities describing its mobility (the radius of gyration, temporal-uncorrelated entropy, maximum distance and straight line distance), the strongest (and almost linear) correlation is that with the distance travelled straight line by the vehicles (above $0.77$, with the exception of PM emissions in Florence), for the emissions of all the air pollutants and in all the three cities (Figures \ref{fig:scatter_mobility_lodon}, \ref{fig:scatter_mobility_rome}, \ref{fig:scatter_mobility_florence}, and Tables \ref{tab:corrs_NOx}, \ref{tab:corrs_PM}, \ref{tab:corrs_VOC}): the more a vehicle travels, the more emissions it produces.
-Similarly, we find positive correlations with the maximum distance travelled by a vehicle; in London, these coefficients are in the range $[0.18, 0.25]$ for the four air pollutants, while in Rome the coefficients are always above $0.45$, and in Florence they are positive but slightly weaker ($0.48$ for the CO$_2$, $0.34$ for the NO$_x$, $0.33$ for the VOC) with the only exception of the PM emissions (see Table \ref{tab:corrs_PM}), that exhibit a negative correlation ($-0.27$).
-This Florentine PM exception (see Table \ref{tab:corrs_PM}) is also confirmed by a weaker correlation -- compared to the other two cities -- with the straight line distance ($0.53$), and a negative correlation with the radius of gyration ($-0.45$).
-The correlations with the vehicles' mobility entropy are strong and negative for all air pollutants and in all cities, with the highest coefficients found in London ($-0.72$ for CO$_2$ and PM, $-0.75$ for NO$_x$ and VOC), and the lower in Florence ($-0.26$ for CO$_2$, $-0.39$ for NO$_x$, $-0.60$ for PM, $-0.45$ for VOC).
-As a low mobility entropy indicates that a vehicle performs a high number of recurring trips, these negative correlations suggest that gross polluters tend to be more regular and predictable than low-emitting vehicles.
-Finally, the correlations with the radius of gyration are almost null in London, while they are positive and strong for Rome (CO$_2$ $0.60$, NO$_x$ $0.39$, PM $0.32$, VOC $0.53$), and weaker for Florence (CO$_2$ $0.32$, NO$_x$ $0.17$, PM $-0.45$, VOC $0.13$).
-In conclusion, as a general rule, even if with a few exceptions, the gross polluters are those vehicles that travel the most, and whose travelling behaviour is more predictable (e.g. the commuters).
+For all pollutants and cities, the strongest (and almost linear) correlation with the emissions is that with the vehicles' travel time ($> 0.6$): the more a vehicle travels, the more emissions it produces (see Supplementary Figures \ref{fig:scatter_mobility_london}, \ref{fig:scatter_mobility_rome}, \ref{fig:scatter_mobility_florence}, and Supplementary Tables \ref{tab:corrs_NOx}, \ref{tab:corrs_PM}, \ref{tab:corrs_VOC}).
+In London, the correlation is the highest ($> 0.95$).
+In Rome, it is slightly lower ($\in [0.8, 0.9]$); in Florence, it ranges between $0.48$ (for CO$_2$) and $0.74$ (for PM).
+The mobility entropy exhibits negative and strong correlations with the emissions of all pollutants and cities, with the highest coefficients found in London ($-0.76$ for NO$_x$ and VOC) and the lowest in Florence ($-0.29$ for CO$_2$).
+Since a low mobility entropy indicates a predictable mobility behaviour, these negative correlations suggest that gross polluters tend to be more regular and predictable than low-emitting vehicles.
+Finally, the correlations with the radius of gyration are almost null for London (even though the coefficients found for NO$_x$, PM and VOC are not statistically significant).
+They are positive for Rome (CO$_2$ $0.58$, NO$_x$ $0.36$, PM $0.28$, VOC $0.48$) and Florence (CO$_2$ $0.30$, NO$_x$ $0.13$, VOC $0.09$), with the only exception of PM that exhibits a negative correlation ($-0.47$).
+In conclusion, with a few exceptions, gross polluters travel the most and have the most predictive travelling behaviour.